mod-audio/lv2bm/README.md

 Valid options:

     -r, --rate            Defines the sample rate.
-Default: 44100
+Default: 48000

     -f, --frame-size      Defines the frame size.
-Equivalent to option -p on JACK.
+Equivalent to option -p of the JACK.
-                          Default: 256
+                          Default: 128

-    -n, --n-frames        Defines the number of frames.
-How many times the run function of the plugin will execute.
-Default: 64
+    -n, --n-frames        Defines the number of frames, i.e. how many times the 'run' function of the plugin executes.
+Default: 375

-    --full-test           The full test will run the plugins using differents controls values combinations.
-This test can take a long time, depending on the amount of controls the plugin has.
+    --full-test           Run the plugins using differents controls values combinations.
+                          This test might take a long time depending on the amount of controls the plugin has.

+    -i, --input           Select the signal to apply to the audio inputs of the plugin.
+                          Valid inputs:
+                            sine:       Sine wave 1kHz
+                            square:     Square wave 1kHz
+                            sweep:      Sine sweep 20Hz to 20KHz in n-frames
+                            white:      Uniform white noise
+                            gwhite:     Gaussian shaped white noise
+                            pink:       Pink noise
+                            impulse:    1 sample spike 100Hz, 0dBFS
+                            sawtooth:   Sawtooth wave 100Hz
+                            triangle:   Triangle wave 100Hz

+    -V, --version         Print program version and exit.

 Full test